-In addition to permitted uses provided in Part D Sub-Section 12.5.1 of this Plan, lands designated Urban Core are subject to the following policies:
+In addition to permitted uses provided in Part D Sub-Section 12.5.1 of this Plan, lands designated Urban Core are subject to the following policies which are provided to ensure that employment objectives and targets, along with the transit supportive, walkable community, and social cohesion goals of this plan are met:

 - i.
-New development shall provide a minimum of 18 percent of the total proposed gross floor area as non-residential uses such as cultural, community, retail, commercial, and/or office, integrated within a mixed-use building or as a stand-alone building. - ii.
-The minimum non-residential requirement may be modified on a case-by case basis, without an amendment to this Plan, provided a Non- Residential Needs Analysis demonstrates that an alternative amount of non-residential use within the applicable Precinct can support the long-term employment objectives of this Plan; and, - iii.
+New development shall provide a minimum of 18 12 percent of the total proposed gross floor area as non-residential uses, such as cultural, community, retail, commercial, and/or office, integrated within a mixed-use building or as a stand-alone building. - ii.
+The minimum non-residential requirement may be modified on a case-by case basis, without an amendment to this Plan, provided a Non-Residential Needs Analysis demonstrates that an alternative amount of non-residential use within the applicable Precinct can support the long-term employment objectives of this Plan; and, - iii.
 On large sites where more than one building is proposed on a phased-in basis, and the non-residential GFA is proposed after the first phase, the Town shall secure commitments to establish the non-residential development at a subsequent phase through holding provisions, agreements registered on title, and/or other means to the satisfaction of the Town.